Olav Roots

 Olav Roots (26 February 1910 – 30 January 1974) was an Estonian conductor, pianist and composer.

+Biography

 Roots was born in Uderna.
 He studied at the Music School of Tartu from 1923 to 1928, studying piano with Artur Lemba and composition under Heino Eller with musicians such as Eduard Tubin, Eduard Oja, Alfred Karindi and Karl Leichter.
 He then studied at the Estonian Music Academy in Tallinn, where he subsequently taught piano and music theory until 1935.
 In addition, he completed his piano studies with Alfred Cortot in Paris.

 Until 1937, Roots led the Symphony Orchestra of the Conservatory of Tallinn.
 In 1937, a scholarship enabled him to study with Felix Weingartner in Vienna and attend summer courses with Nikolai Malko in Salzburg.
 In 1939 he became chief conductor of the Estonian Radio Orchestra.
 In 1942 he studied with Clemens Krauss in Salzburg.